-Consent For Tooth/Teeth Extraction
+Consent For Tooth Extraction / Implant Removal

 Facts for Consideration

-Extraction(s) involve removal of one or more teeth.
-Depending on their condition, this may require the sectioning of teeth or trimming of the gum or bone tissue, especially in wisdom teeth removal.
+Extraction(s) involves removal of one or more teeth or implant(s).
+Depending on their condition, this may require the sectioning of teeth or trimming of the gum or bone tissue.
+Once the tooth or implant(s) is extracted, you will have a space that you may want to fill with a fixed or removable appliance.

-Once the tooth is extracted, you will have a space that you may want to fill with a fixed or removable appliance.
 Replacement of missing teeth may be necessary to prevent the drifting of adjacent and/or opposing teeth to maintain function, or for cosmetic appearances.
 The options of a fixed or a removable appliance will be explained to you.

-Benefits of Extraction
+Benefits of Extraction / Implant Removal

 The proposed treatment should help to relieve your problem, infections or symptoms and may also enable you to proceed with further proposed treatment.

-Risks of Extraction
+Risks of Extraction / Implant Removal

 As in any oral surgical procedure, there are some risks of post-operative complications.
 They include, but are not limited to, the following: